If you plan to file for bankruptcy, you might be worried about the effect it could have on your employment. For instance, many people wonder:

 Do you risk losing your security clearance if you file for bankruptcy?

 Probably not, and your bankruptcy might prove beneficial.
 According to credit counselors for the military and the CIA, people with a lot of debt can be targets of blackmail.
-You substantially lower that risk by filing for bankruptcy, so filing usually works more in your favor than detriment.
+By filing for bankruptcy, you substantially lower that risk, so filing works more in your favor more often than not.

 While an employer needs your permission to run a credit check, employers can refuse to hire you if you don't consent.
 If your employer asks for this authorization, consider speaking candidly about what the employer will find.
 Being honest and upfront might outweigh any adverse discoveries.